min2ha/ukwa-site/content/target/65208414/index.en.md

   "subject": "Sport: Football"
 }

-# Welsh Football: National Football Magazine of Wales, The

 "Welsh Football" was founded in 1991 by writers who had been involved in previous publications including "The Welsh Football Almanac 1991" and the defunct magazine "The Welsh Footballer".